 Fluid can be caused by a variety of factors.
 The most common is an ear infection, this is called otitis media with effusion.
 This happens mostly to children due to their middle ear anatomy and the size of their eustachian tube (this is the tube that connects the middle ear space to the throat).
 About 90% of children will get fluid in their middle ear space before they reach 5 or 6 years old.

 Another reason for fluid behind the ear are allergies or enlarged sinus tissue (tonsils, adenoids, nasal polyps).
-These disorders can block the eustachian tube and are mostly caused by chronic sinusitis.
+These disorders can cause a blockage to the eustachian tube and are mostly caused by chronic sinusitis or mucus.

 A simple cold may cause ear fluid.
 Most people have had fluid at some point in their lives, usually before they enter school.
 Congestion may also cause fluid behind the eardrum.
 Congestion causes negative pressure in the middle ear space thereby impeding the fluid from naturally exiting through the eustachian tube.